judsonmitchell/ClinicCases/documentation/cases-tab.md

 	'ogv','flv','bmp','jpg','jpeg','gif','png','svg','tif','tiff','zip','tar','gz','bz',and 'pdf'.

 * **Renaming, Deleting, and Moving Files and Folders** - Right-clicking on a file or folder will bring up a dialog which allows you to cut/copy/rename/or delete that item.
 You can also move items by dragging them to the desired folder.
 You can see meta-information about a file (who uploaded it, time of upload, etc) by selecting "Properties" from the right-click menu.

+* **Searching and Changing Views** - As of version 7.3.0, you can search through the titles of uploaded documents in order to quickly find what you are looking for.
+The grid/list view buttons allow you to change how the files are displayed for easier scanning.

 ### Events